keybase/client/go/kbcmf/specs/saltpack_encryption.md

 our messages to have:
 - Multiple recipients, with multiple devices per recipient.
 - Streaming.
 Recipients should be able to to decrypt a message of any size without needing to fit the whole thing in RAM.
+At the same time, decryption should never output any unauthenticated bytes.
 - Abuse resistance.
 Alice might use the same encryption key for many applications besides SaltPack.
 If Mallory intercepts some of these other ciphertexts, she could [try to trick Alice into decrypting